-Even though actors, musicians and athletes live in the spotlight and perform in front of an audience on a daily basis, it’s enlightening to learn there are many famous people and celebrities with anxiety disorders that struggle like the rest of who are not in the limelight.
+Even though actors, musicians, and athletes live in the spotlight and perform in front of an audience on a daily basis, it’s enlightening to discover there are many famous people and celebrities with anxiety disorders that struggle like the rest of who are not in the limelight.

 According to the Anxiety and Depression Association of America (ADAA), over 40 million adults over the age of 18 suffer from an anxiety disorder.

-Here we’ll explore 9 famous people who have opened up about their anxiety disorders, along with an insight into how they managed to combat their anxiety with tools like meditation, vitamins, yoga, creativity and exercise.
+Here we’ll explore 9 famous people with anxiety who have opened up about their struggles, along with an insight into how they managed to overcome their condition using tools like meditation, vitamins, yoga, creativity, and exercise.

 These stories of celebrities with anxiety serve as an inspiration and a path to success for anyone who struggles with anxiety disorders.